PI: Vitali Morozov, MCS

 When building a new supercomputer, the diversity of available hardware components is making it very challenging to make proper design choices and keep the right balance between them.
 Developing a piece of hardware, that universally fits all general purpose application needs has been proven infeasible and the design choice is usually made based on study and analysis of a workload that the supercomputer center is expected to run on a new machine.

 Objective: At ALCF, we are working on a set of benchmarks, that target the majority of perspective pieces of hardware and we collect statistics on how different hardware responds to different workloads.
 The benchmarks are covering a diverse set of ALCF workloads, starting from the kernels that exercise only one hardware feature at a time (vectorization benchmark, streaming data, staging memory, caching hierarchy), to the mini-applications that contain a simplified version of a realistic workload, to the full applications that are running on ALCF production resource.

-Testbed description: We will be using the diversity of JLSE hardware resources to improve our knowledge database on available hardware features and see their responses on the ALCF workloads.
-We plan to use this knowledge on developing the lessons learned and good programming practices for utilizing these features in real world on ALCF production resources.
+Testbed: We will be using the diversity of JLSE hardware resources to improve our knowledge database on available hardware features and see their responses on the ALCF workloads.
+We plan to use this knowledge in developing the lessons learned and good programming practices for utilizing these features in the real world on ALCF production resources.